WTOC (AM): History

-By 1990, though the current product was dropped and the station had evolved into a broad based 1955-1989 oldies format still known as Solid Gold 1360 WNNJ.
-In January 1994, some of the full-time airstaff was laid off while other full timers and part timers were folded into 103.7 WNNJ-FM.
-WNNJ 1360 became a satellite oldies station playing music from 1955 to 1975.
+By 1990, the current product was dropped and the station had evolved into a broad based 1955-1989 oldies format still known as Solid Gold 1360 WNNJ.
+In January 1994, some of the full-time airstaff was laid off while other full timers and part timers were moved to WNNJ-FM.
+WNNJ became a satellite oldies station playing music from 1955 to 1975.
 The station was still called Solid Gold 1360 WNNJ but was entirely automated.
 The station also began broadcasting 24 hours a day.

-Late in 1996, Nassau Broadcasting purchased WNNJ along with WNNJ-FM.
-WNNJ 1360 dropped the Satellite Oldies in favor of ABC's Stardust satellite format featuring an eclectic blend of standards, soft rock oldies, soft AC cuts, and some big bands.
+Late in 1996, Nassau Broadcasting purchased WNNJ and WNNJ-FM.
+WNNJ dropped the satellite oldies in favor of ABC's Stardust satellite format featuring an eclectic blend of standards, soft rock oldies, soft AC cuts, and some big bands.
 The station remained automated full-time, known as "Unforgettable 1360 WNNJ".

 During the summer of 1998 WNNJ added a live weekday morning show from 5:30 to 10 a.m. with Chris Debello.
 The show consisted of a few adult standard songs along with news and listener phone calls.
 In 2000 the satellite format was switched to Westwood One's standards format which was a blend of soft rock oldies, easy listening standards, and soft adult contemporary hits.
 By now the station was known as simply "1360 WNNJ".

-In January of 2001, WNNJ AM, WNNJ FM and WSUS were sold to Clear Channel Communications, along with the LMA Nassau had with WDLC and WTSX.
-The station stayed with this standards format for about a year and 8 months but advertising was very low.
+In January 2001, WNNJ, WNNJ-FM and WSUS were sold to Clear Channel Communications, along with the local marketing agreement Nassau had with WDLC and WTSX.
+The station stayed with this standards format for about a year and eight months but advertising was very low.
 At 3 p.m. on November 27, 2002, WNNJ switched to country as "Bear Country 1360".
-The station was entirely automated with in house voicetracking except for overnights when they ran "After Midnight".
+The station was entirely automated with in house voicetracking except for overnights when they ran After Midnite.
 Ratings were still very low but the format lasted until September 2004.

-In September 2004 Clear Channel lost the local marketing agreement with locally owned 96.7 WTSX (known as Fox 96.7) which played '60s' and '70s' oldies.
+In September 2004 Clear Channel lost the local marketing agreement with locally owned WTSX (known as Fox 96.7) which played 1960s and 1970s oldies.
 At the end of the month WTSX went their separate way.
-Most of the airstaff though would stay with Clear Channel.
-They opted to move aspects of the Oldies format over to 1360, dropping country and flipping to oldies as "Oldies 1360".
-In the Spring of 2005 Oldies 1360 added former WCBS-FM personality Max Kinkel to mornings.
+Most of the airstaff would stay with Clear Channel, which the oldies format over to WNNJ, dropping country in favor of "Oldies 1360".
+In the spring of 2005, Oldies 1360 added former WCBS-FM personality Max Kinkel to mornings.
 Late in October 2006, Max Kinkle suffered debilitating injuries in an automobile accident.
 He never returned to the station.